-So, is it legal to play loud music in your car?
+So, is it legal or illegal to play loud music in your car?
+Let’s find out.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

-Tip: If you are playing loud music in your car, be aware that you could be pulled over and potentially charged if the noise is considered to be a public nuisance.
+Tip: If you are playing loud music in your car, be aware that you could be pulled over and potentially charged if the noise is considered a public nuisance.

-Yes, there are some state-specific laws regarding the volume at which you can play your music.
-Be sure you are familiar with your own state’s laws or regulations regarding loud music while driving to be absolutely sure.
-If you are unsure and want to be safe, many states do not allow music to be played that can be heard up to 25-50 feet away.
+There are some state-specific laws regarding the volume at which you can play your music.
+Be sure you know your state law or regulations regarding loud music while driving.

-Even if you are absolutely sure your state does not have any law or regulation against loud music in your car or a vehicle parked on private property, you should still be careful, as the loud music is the probable cause for other infractions.
+Even if you are sure your state does not have any law or regulation against loud music in your car or a vehicle parked on private property, you should still be careful, as the loud music is the probable cause for other infractions.

-As you may be able to guess, it’s a little more difficult to enforce a noise law or ordinance on a highway.
-However, this doesn’t mean you should go for a drive down a busy highway with your radio’s volume maxed out.
+As you can guess, it’s a little more challenging to enforce a form of noise law or ordinance on a highway.
+However, this doesn’t mean you should go for a drive down a busy road with your radio’s volume maxed out.

 Remember that there are other people on the road who may be distracted by your music, and as unfortunate as it is, this can lead to dangerous situations where people are not focused on the road.